 Required courses in Chemistry, Physics, Mathematics, and Computer Science

-Possible timetable for completion of the BS degree in Bioinformatics and Computational Biology students entering fall 2019 and after.
+See the possible timetable for completion of the BS degree in Bioinformatics and Computational Biology listed in the UB Catalog.